dooyoungK/json_practice/README.md

 * Button click event to call the facebook API for the user ID specified
 * Display simple data
 * Handles error cases and provides appropriate information to the user
-* Multilingual support for Enaglish and Korean
+* Multilingual support for English and Korean